joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 Filtering for only restaurants and culinary businesses in Toronto, topic modeling was used to cluster data and mine for service-standard reviews.
 Once the clusters had been generated, singular value decomposition (SVD) was used to create two recommendation engines.
 One engine for all standard-based reviews (service and food) and another for food standard-based reviews.

-Having completed the above, a recommendation dashboard app using plotly and dash was created and deployed to Heroku.
+Having completed the above, a recommendation dashboard app using plotly and dash was created and deployed to Heroku https://food-dash-app.herokuapp.com/.
 The dashboard allows the user to have the choice if he/she wants to be recommended restaurants basis all standards or simply basis food standards.
 The recommendation dashboard app returns 10 recommendations.

 Anyone looking to explore and get a deeper look into Toronto's restaurants can use this app.